firedragon61/bowtye-code-chall/README.md

   - phone format
   - price range
   - ...etc
+2. no non-functional features were implemented
-2. no security on the API endpoints
+  - no authentication on the API endpoints
-  - implement authentication based on json web token
+  - no rate limiting functionality
 3. not optimal database schema design
   - without knowing the actual business use case, some tables are probably designed incorrectly, for example business hours may need to be designed for filtering based on opening days or hours
   - no indices created on certain fields for performance
   - should use non-integer like uuid as ID's for security
+4. test cases are not comprehensive that cover every column in each model
+5. no error handling

 # Production Consideration
 1. Scalability